Quantitative Language Automata: Applications of Language Automata

-\begin{flushleft}\justifying \textbf{\sffamilyRobot Stability.} QWAs can express stability constraints of individual executions.
-Let $\Sigma = \{\texttt{l}, \texttt{r}, \texttt{i}\}$ be a finite alphabet representing robot movements---\emph{left}, \emph{right}, and \emph{idle}---on a one-dimensional finite grid.
-An execution is $\varepsilon$-stable, for some $\varepsilon \geq 0$, if there exists $0 \leq \delta \leq \varepsilon$ such that whenever the system starts within a $\delta$-ball around the origin, it remains indefinitely within an $\varepsilon$-ball around the origin.
-For a fixed $\delta \geq 0$, QWAs can express the most permissive $\varepsilon$ associated with each execution.
-Consider the weighted labeled transition system $\T_{\text{sta}}$ given in \Cref{fig:examples}, and let $\A_{\text{sta}} = (\Sup, \Sup, \T_{\text{sta}})$.
-The automaton captures the scenario where $\delta = 1$, meaning the robot starts at most one step away from the origin.
-Transition weights indicate distances from the origin, and a run's value is the maximal distance reached.
-Thus, the automaton's value on a word is the worst-case distance (or most permissive $\varepsilon$) over all initial positions.
-For instance, the word $w = (\texttt{l} \cdot \texttt{r})^\omega$ has three runs with values 1, 1, and 2, so $\A_{\text{sta}}(w) = 2$.
+\paragraph{Robot Stability.} QWAs can express stability constraints of individual executions.
+Let $\Sigma = \{\texttt{l}, \texttt{r}, \texttt{i}\}$ be a finite alphabet representing robot movements (\emph{left}, \emph{right}, and \emph{idle}) on a one-dimensional finite grid.
+An execution is $\varepsilon$-stable, for some $\varepsilon \geq 0$, if there exists $0 \leq \delta \leq \varepsilon$ such that whenever the system starts within a $\delta$-ball around the origin, it remains forever within an $\varepsilon$-ball around the origin.
+For a fixed $\delta \geq 0$, QWAs can express the least admissible $\varepsilon$ associated with each execution.
+Consider the weighted labeled transition system $\T_{\text{sta}}$ from \Cref{fig:examples}, and let $\A_{\text{sta}} = (\Sup, \Sup, \T_{\text{sta}})$.
+Here the three initial arrows are shorthand for the three admissible starting positions $-1$, $0$, and $1$; equivalently, one can encode them using a fresh initial state.
+The automaton captures the case $\delta = 1$, meaning that the robot starts at distance at most $1$ from the origin.
+Transition weights record distances from the origin, and a run value is the maximal distance reached.
+Thus, the automaton's value on a word is the worst-case required $\varepsilon$ over all admissible initial positions.
+For instance, the word $w = (\texttt{l} \cdot \texttt{r})^\omega$ has three runs with values $1$, $1$, and $2$, so $\A_{\text{sta}}(w) = 2$.